 Taking digestive enzymes with the first bite of the meal is like adding the powder and not mixing, just drinking.
 You’ll get an unmixed, unevenly distributed amount of activity.

-Taking digestive enzymes after you eat is like drinking the water then eating the powder.
+Taking digestive enzymes after you eat is like drinking the water and then eating the powder.

 Take digestive enzymes no more than 20 minutes before you eat anything.
 Any longer and your stomach will start to empty, draining out your Kool-Aid from the pitcher before you can even enjoy it.